This post may contain affiliate links.

 The Peninsula Bangkok Hotel

-On our recent trip to Thailand we stayed at the Peninsula Hotel for five days, and what a sumptuous experience.
+On our recent trip to Thailand we stayed at the Peninsula Hotel for five days, and it was sumptuous.
+This is luxury at its finest, with an old-world flair and top rate amenities.

-I’ve always been curious about staying on the west side of the river, as most attractions are on the east side, but with the free boat shuttle, it was an absolute joy.
+I’ve always been curious about staying on the west side of the river, as most attractions are on the east side, but with the free boat shuttle, it was no problem.

-Also, as the new and very swanky MBK?
-Mall, is beside it, which has become a huge focal point for shopping, dining and events, you’re perfectly situated.
+The very swanky Icon Siam Mall, which is a huge focal point for shopping, dining and events, is beside the Peninsula and the Mandarin Oriental is across from so you’re well situated.

-The Peninsula Bangkok is luxury at its highest, with an old-world flair top rate amenities.
-My husband and I made it into a mini wellness vacation, making good use of the free fitness classes, outdoor pool, sauna and gym.
+My husband and I transformed our stay into a mini wellness vacation, making good use of the free fitness classes, outdoor pool, sauna and gym.

-If you get a room with a balcony, you’ll have a front row seat of all the action on the Chao Phraya River.
+🌴 Hotel Tip: Get a room on a high floor with a balcony for a front row seat of all the action on the Chao Phraya River.

 The country’s largest island, Phuket is in southern Thailand off the west coast.